 \subsection{Mechanism $\Mech_1$}

 We define our first mechanism $\MechOpt$ as follows: For any profile $\Prof$, $\MechOpt(\Prof)$ is equal to $\Canonical{\Prof}$.

 By construction, it is clear to see that this mechanism attains the optimal social cost and therefore is constant-approximate with an approximation ratio of $1$.
-However, the following counter-example shows that this mechanism is neither constant-Lipschitz nor constant-strategy proof.
+However, the following counter-example shows that this mechanism is neither constant-Lipschitz nor constant-strategyproof.

 \begin{lemma} Mechanism $\MechOpt$ is not constant-strategyproof and is not constant-Lipschitz. \end{lemma} \begin{proof} Let $\lambda$ be an arbitrarily large positive real number, let $z$ and $\eps$ be positive real numbers such that $z > 2\eps\lambda$, let $\Prof$ denote the profile $(-z,0,0,z+\eps)$, let $\SolnOne$ denote the solution $\MechOpt(\Prof)=((0,0),(z+\eps,0))$, let $\Prof^*$ denote the profile $(-z-2\eps,0,0,z+\eps)$, and let $\SolnOne^*$ denote the solution $\MechOpt(\Prof^*) = ((-z-2\eps,0),(0,0))$.
 Observe that only agent $1$ changed their report (from $\Prof$ to $\Prof^*$) and only changed it by $2\eps$.
 We have Hence $\MechOpt$ is not constant-strategyproof.
 Furthermore,